difference between centrifugal pump and reciprocating pump

 – Easier to install: Centrifugal pumps are easy to install and require less space, making them suitable for applications with limited space.

-See also difference between malt and milkshake
+See also difference between human and animal

 Reciprocating Pump